 The following table shows the hypothetical deposits of Ms Gunjan in the Vijaya Bank PPF account from FY14 – FY20.

 Note – This illustration does not feature interest earnings to keep it simple.

 In this case, Ms Gunjan can withdraw 50% of Rs.
 150,000 (closing balance at the end of the 4th year preceding FY20) since that is the lower amount.

 Individuals can choose to borrow a loan against their PPF balance in Vijaya Bank between the 3rd and 6th financial year.
-The limit for such a loan is 25% of the closing balance as on the end of the FY that precedes such year.
+The limit for such a loan is 25% of the closing balance as of the end of the FY that precedes such a year.

-For instance, if a person applies for a loan on the 3rd year, he/she can avail of 25% of 1st year’s closing balance.
-In 4th year, it’s 25% of 2nd year’s closing balance, so on and so forth.
+For instance, if a person applies for a loan in the 3rd year, he/she can avail of 25% of the 1st year’s closing balance.
+In the 4th year, it’s 25% of the 2nd year’s closing balance, so on and so forth.
 The quantum attracts a charge of 1% plus Vijaya Bank PPF interest rate since there’s no interest-earning until such loan is repaid.

 A borrower needs to repay this loan within 36 months, with interest to be paid in 2 EMIs after payment of principal in full.

 The contributions made toward Vijaya Bank PPF account online are exempt from tax up to Rs.
 1.5 lakh under Section 80C.
 Income tax provisions also provide for the complete exemption of interest earned and withdrawals from a PPF account.

 Vijaya Bank calculates interest as per the prevailing rate.
 The Government of India revises this rate quarterly.
 The interest is calculated every month based on the lower of the two –

 At the end of each year, total interest earned is added to the standing balance.
 Thus, interest is compounded annually, ensuring more substantial returns.